microsoft/CCF/doc/concepts.rst

 The integrity of the ledger is guaranteed by a :term:`Merkle tree` whose root is periodically signed by the current primary/leader node.

-..
-TODO: Link to Audit section
+.. note:: Find out how to audit the CCF ledger in the :doc:`audit/index` section.

 Governance
 ~~~~~~~~~~